 May 1, 2023 by Philip Porado

-Canadian Underwriter’s 2023 National Broker Survey surveyed more than 150 brokers nationwide about challenges facing the broker distribution channel and business strategies.
-The survey, fielded in February 2023, was made possible with the support of Sovereign Insurance.
+So found Canadian Underwriter’s 2023 National Broker Survey, in which more than 150 brokers nationwide expressed views about the state of the industry, including the strongest challenges facing the broker distribution channel.
+The survey, fielded in Feb.
+2023, was made possible with the support of Sovereign Insurance.

 In this year’s survey 66% of brokers called the hard market 2023’s primary worry.
 That’s 10% below 2022.
 Percentages aside, though, “The market being the way it is makes my job a lot harder and more stressful,” said a verbatim survey comment from a respondent with 16-plus years of experience.

 Said another, “Our industry is facing increased challenges and after four years of [a] hard market…rate increases [and being] short-staffed, I’m tired.”

 And, for brokers near retirement, the ongoing hard market could be the last straw.